code-byter/BLE-Hacking-workshop/0x02_Hacking_Tools/README.md

 I sniffed the communication during the setup process of my Smart Camera Doorbell.
+You can find the captures from Sniffle in `wireshark_captures/rec_doorbell`

 ## Challenge 0x01: Sniffing the communication

-Can you leak my WiFi Password
+Can you leak my WiFi Password?

-## Challenge 0x02: Cracking

-I have encrypted communication.
-Can you crack it?

-TODO: Crackle